-Green stormwater infrastructure includes the numerous ways that landscaping, pervious surfaces, rainwater catchment, or soil cell systems store, clean and reduce the flow of stormwater in sewer systems or as surface runoff.
+Green stormwater infrastructure includes the numerous ways that landscaping, pervious surfaces, rainwater catchment, or soil cell systems store, clean and reduce the flow of stormwater and surface runoff.
 Stormwater runoff is a key cause of water pollution in urban areas, and green stormwater infrastructure helps manage these impacts in a cost-effective and aesthetically appealing way.
-Identifying additional green stormwater infrastructure opportunities will allow the city to continue working toward the community-wide target of maintaining and improving the health of Bellevue's streams.
+Identifying additional green stormwater infrastructure opportunities will allow the city to continue working toward the communitywide target of maintaining and improving the health of Bellevue's streams.
 One water quality retrofit project has been identified in the 2021-2027 CIP by the Utilities department and more projects may be identified by the 2023-2029 CIP.